Lemuel Haynes: Legacy

+Haynes was the first black abolitionist to reject slavery on purely theological grounds.
+His outspoken religious rhetoric surrounding 'slavery as a sin' was published in newspapers around the thirteen colonies.
+He was one of the first African American individuals to be published.
+Haynes's use of republican ideology and New Divinity theology in defense of liberty established Haynes as a founding father of Black Theology.

 Middlebury College granted Haynes an honorary master of arts in 1804, the first honorary degree ever bestowed upon an African American.

 Historian John Saillant (2003, p.
 3) writes that Haynes's "faith and social views are better documented than those of any African American born before the luminaries of the mid-nineteenth century."

+In February 2023, the West Hartford African American Social & Cultural Organization and the First Church of West Hartford unveiled the Lemuel Haynes Memorial –– one of the few physical tributes to him in his birthplace.
 The Lemuel Haynes House, Hayne's home in South Granville, New York when he was pastor of the South Granville Congregational Church, was declared a National Historic Landmark in 1975.
 In 2009, it was purchased from Charles Halderman by Bo Young and William Foote, formerly of Brooklyn.